Skip to main content

 • affects rights or money

-• must be trusted by many counterparties
+• is trusted by many counterparties

 • benefits from atomic settlement

-• should be auditable and composable
+• is auditable and composable

 Keep sensitive or operational process around the protocol